matsudatakeshi27/HeartDiseasePakula/README.md

 ## Description

-Welcome and we are dedicated data scientists working on this Data Science Reserach Project with a focus on implement Federated Learning on UCI Heart Dieease dataset.
+Welcome aboard!
+We are dedicated data scientists working on this Data Science Reserach Project.
+It has a focus on implement Federated Learning on [UCI Heart Disease dataset](https://archive.ics.uci.edu/dataset/45/heart+disease) to help early stage detection of Cardiovasular Disease.